Blueshoe/website/content/blog/local-kubernetes-development.md

 Let’s go over it in more detail.
 First, we built our development image.
 :::
 :::globalParagraph
 Then we initialized gefyra in the cluster and executed our image with _gefyra run_, to make it part of the cluster.
 We can see it running with _docker ps_.
 Additionally we mounted the local source code directory into the container and specified that the new container should copy the environment from container _buzzword-counter of pod buzzword-counter-web-69d98bb99d-62p4q_.
 You need to change it appropriately to the name of the pod that’s running in your cluster, if you’re following these steps.
-We start the container with [Hurricanes](https://django-hurricane.io/){.bs-link-blue} serve command with the _autoreload_ flag and two flags for debugging, which we need later on.
+We start the container with <a href="https://django-hurricane.io/" class="text-bs-blue hover:underline hover:decoration-bs-blue hover:decoration-solid" target="_blank">Hurricanes</a> serve command with the _autoreload_ flag and two flags for debugging, which we need later on.
 :::
 :::globalParagraph
 Finally, we created a bridge with _gefyra_ bridge in order to intercept the traffic to the cluster application with the one running locally.